astronomer/airflow-guides/guides/dags.md

 Most DAGs will follow this general flow within a Python script:

 - Imports: Any needed Python packages are imported at the top of the DAG script.
-This will always include a `dag` function import, and may also include provider packages or other general Python packages.
+This will always include a `dag` function import (either the `DAG` class or the `dag` decorator), and may also include provider packages or other general Python packages.
 - DAG instantiation: A DAG object is created and any DAG-level parameters such as the schedule interval are set.
 - Task instantiation: Each task is defined by calling an operator and providing necessary task-level parameters.
 - Dependencies: Any dependencies between tasks are set using bitshift operators (`<<` and `>>`), the `set_upstream()` or `set_downstream` functions, or the `chain()` function.
 Note that if you are using the TaskFlow API, dependencies are inferred based on the task function calls.

-For example, the following is a basic DAG that loads data from S3 to Snowflake, runs a Snowflake query, and sends an email.
+The following is a basic example DAG that loads data from S3 to Snowflake, runs a Snowflake query, and sends an email.

 ```python
 from airflow import DAG